BEAR DOWN, CHICAGO BEARS, BEAR DOWN!!!!

 Report: Joe Woods given permission to interview for other jobs – Mile High Report – With a new defensive mind in town, the Broncos former Defensive Coordinator could be on his way out.

 Vic Fangio is the right choice for the Denver Broncos – Mile High Report – The Broncos need a a take-no-prisoners, experienced leader, and they have that now with Fangio.

 WCG CONTRIBUTORS BEARS PODCASTS & STREAMS

 2 Minute Drill – Website – iTunes – Andrew Link; Steven’s Streaming – Twitch – Steven Schweickert; T-Formation Conversation – Website – iTunes – Lester Wiltfong, Jr.; WCG Radio – Website – iTunes – Robert Zeglinski

 Windy City Gridiron Community Guidelines – SBNation.com – We strive to make our communities open and inclusive to sports fans of all backgrounds.
-The following is not permitted in comments, FanPosts, usernames or anywhere else in an SB Nation community: Comments, FanPosts or usernames that are intolerant or prejudiced; racial or other offensive epithets; Personal attacks or threats on community members; Gendered insults of any kind; Trolling; Click link for full information.
+The following is not permitted in comments.
+No personal attacks, politics, gender based insults of any kind, racial insults, etc.

 Click on our names to follow us on Twitter:

-WCG Contributors: Jeff Berckes; Patti Curl; Eric Christopher Duerrwaechter; Kev H; Sam Householder; Jacob Infante; Aaron Lemming; Andrew Link; Ken Mitchell; Steven Schweickert; Jack Silverstein; EJ Snyder; Lester Wiltfong, Jr.; Robert Zeglinski; Like us on Facebook.
+WCG Contributors: Jeff Berckes; Patti Curl; Eric Christopher Duerrwaechter; Kev H; Sam Householder; Jacob Infante; Aaron Lemming; Ken Mitchell; Steven Schweickert; Jack Silverstein; EJ Snyder; Lester Wiltfong, Jr.; Whiskey Ranger; Robert Zeglinski; Like us on Facebook.